patrickjuchli/basic-ftp/README.md

 Remove a file from the working directory.

-`upload(readableStream, remoteFilename): Promise<FTPResponse>`
+`uploadFrom(readableStream | localPath, remotePath): Promise<FTPResponse>`

-Upload data from a readable stream and store it as a file with a given filename in the current working directory.
+Upload data from a readable stream or a local file to a remote file.
 If such a file already exists it will be overwritten.

-`append(readableStream, remoteFilename): Promise<FTPResponse>`
+`appendFrom(readableStream | localPath, remotePath): Promise<FTPResponse>`

-Upload data from a readable stream and append it to an existing file with a given filename in the current working directory.
+Upload data from a readable stream or a local file by appending it to an existing file.
 If the file doesn't exist the FTP server should create it.

-`download(writableStream, remoteFilename, startAt = 0): Promise<FTPResponse>`
+`downloadTo(writableStream | localPath, remotePath, startAt = 0): Promise<FTPResponse>`

-Download a file with a given filename from the current working directory and pipe its data to a writable stream.
-You may optionally start at a specific offset, for example to resume a cancelled transfer.
+Download a remote file and pipe its data to a writable stream or to a local file.
+You can optionally define at which position of the remote file you'd like to start downloading.
+If the destination you provide is a file, the offset will be applied to it as well.
+For example: To resume a failed download, you'd request the size of the local, partially downloaded file and use that as the offset.

 ---